OpenTrafficSignals/API/README.md

 A simple request could look like this:
 <http://localhost:8000/v1/route?origin=New%20York%20City&destination=Jersey%20City>

-But this gives only encoded latitudes and longitudes, but maybe we want them decode.
+But this gives only encoded latitudes and longitudes, but maybe we want them decoded.
 If this is the case just add a "&decode" to the request:
 <http://localhost:8000/v1/route?origin=New%20York%20City&destination=Jersey%20City&decode>